nwcourses/nwcourses.github.io/COM421/week1.md

 Answer these questions:

-- What would be the index of `Kate Stevenson` in this array?
-What about `Mike Watson`?
+- What would be the index of "Kate Stevenson" in this array?
+What about "Mike Watson"?

 - If each item in the array needs 80 bytes of memory, and the start of the array is at memory location 1600, what is the memory address of the array item storing `Kate Stevenson`?

 ### Exercise 2: Arrays (code): Creating a simple program making use of an array

-Here is a program which makes use of an array (it's actually a Python <em>list</em>, but we're going to treat it as an array).
+1. Here is a program which makes use of an array (it's actually a Python <em>list</em>, but we're going to treat it as an array).
 ```python
 operating_systems = ["Linux", "Windows", "Mac OS X"]
 print(operating_systems[0])